 Dealing with a Moldy Bathroom

 Included in our bathrooms are numerous items that are used inside or on our bodies every day.
-These personal items should not be exposed to the levels of mold that is sometimes present in a moldy bathroom.
+These personal items, like bamboo towels, should not be exposed to the levels of mold that is sometimes present in a moldy bathroom.
 While you are working, sleeping or even playing during the day, everyday items like your brushes for your hair and teeth, wash rags and towels are exposed to this moist, damp and moldy air and spores.

 When constantly exposed to high levels of moisture and humidity, organic materials used in the home building industry always have and always will develop mold in bathroom problems especially when left unchecked.
 Whenever possible it is recommended that you keep a window or door open to allow the excess moisture in the bathroom to exit the space during showering.
 Opening windows works OK, but even better than passive exhaust would be to use your exhaust fan in the area to suck out the steamy air.
 If you do not have an exhaust fan in the bathroom they are a relatively inexpensive addition that can save you a lot of headaches from mold accumulation.

 The only surefire way to prevent the infestation of mold in the bathroom is by controlling the relative humidity.
 When you are finished with your daily shower, one way to promote the drying of surfaces is to take a towel and give them a quick wipe to speed up the process.